Possible delay during April and May 2019

 We are transitioning to a new Free Bus Pass IT system.
 Whilst we are working hard to minimise any impact to customers, our turnaround time has been affected.
 Please be aware our current turnaround time is 5 to 6 weeks – but we will continue to endeavour to do this more quickly

-- When can I apply for an older persons bus pass?
+- When can I apply for a concessionary bus pass?

 - How long is my bus pass valid for?

 - How long will it take to get my bus pass?

 - I am moving out of Surrey do I need to change my bus pass?

 - Where else can I travel using the pass?

 - What can I do if I cannot get to a library to apply for a bus pass?

 - Who is responsible for the bus pass scheme?